 - (i) Suspension or revocation of license.
-When, in the opinion of the commissioner, any licensee is in violation of any provision of sections 21a-231 to 21a-236, inclusive, of the general statutes, or any regulations issued under the authority thereof, he may summon the licensee to a hearing at which such licensee shall show cause why his license shall not be revoked for the balance of the license period.
-The failure of a licensee to appear at a hearing, after receiving notice of such hearing, shall be considered sufficient cause for revocation of his license and the licensee shall be immediately notified of this action.
-In any case where a license is suspended or revoked, all articles of bedding or upholstered furniture or filling materials bearing the registry number of such licensee shall be ordered "off sale" pending determination by the commissioner as to which, if any, of such articles may be legally sold and permission given to offer such articles for sale. - (j) Exceptions.
-The foregoing rules regarding licensing shall not apply to retail dealers in articles of bedding and upholstered furniture or to persons acting as agents in the sale of such articles, provided every article sold or offered for sale by such dealer or such agent shall be otherwise in full compliance with the statutes relating to the sale of bedding and upholstered furniture and the regulations issued under the authority thereof.
-Any dealer or agent offering for sale any articles not properly tagged by a licensed manufacturer, supply dealer, renovator or second-hand dealer shall be deemed in violation of the provisions of statute and subject to prosecution as provided in section 21a-236 of the general statutes, except that articles in the hands of dealers or in transit to them before the date on which the license of the manufacturer or supply dealer becomes invalid for any reason may be legally offered for sale after that date, provided evidence can be furnished and verified to substantiate the date of delivery or shipment.
+When, in the opinion of the commissioner, any licensee is in violation of any provision of sections 21a-231 to 21a-236, inclusive, of the Connecticut General Statutes, or any regulations issued under the authority thereof, [he] the commissioner may summon the licensee to a hearing in accordance with Chapter 54 of the Connecticut General Statutes at which such licensee shall show cause why [his license shall not be revoked, for the balance of the license period] such licensee shall not be subject to a civil penalty or the license subject to suspension, revocation or nonrenewal.
+[The failure of a licensee to appear at a hearing, after receiving notice of such hearing, shall be considered sufficient cause for revocation of his license and the licensee shall be immediately notified of this action.]
+In any case where a license is suspended, [or] revoked or not renewed, all articles of bedding or [upholstered furniture or] filling materials bearing the registry number of such licensee shall be ordered ["]off sale["] pending determination by the commissioner as to which, if any, of such articles may be legally sold and permission given to offer such articles for sale. - (j) Exceptions.
+The foregoing rules regarding licensing shall not apply to retail dealers in articles of bedding [and upholstered furniture] or to persons acting as agents in the sale of such articles, provided every article sold or offered for sale by such retail dealer or such agent shall be otherwise in full compliance with the statutes relating to the sale of bedding [and upholstered furniture] and the regulations issued under the authority thereof.
+Any dealer or agent offering for sale any articles not properly tagged by a licensed manufacturer, supply dealer, renovator or [second-hand] secondhand dealer shall be [deemed] in violation of the provisions of statute and subject to prosecution as provided in section 21a- 236 of the [general statutes] Connecticut General Statutes, except that articles in the hands of dealers or in transit to them before the date on which the license of the manufacturer or supply dealer becomes invalid for any reason may be legally offered for sale after that date, provided evidence can be furnished and verified to substantiate the date of delivery or shipment.